unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** Special

-You and up to eight willing creatures within range project your astral bodies into the Astral Plane (the tek skill fails and the casting is wasted if you are already on that plane).
+You and up to eight willing creatures within range project your virtual bodies into Virtual Space (the tek skill fails and the casting is wasted if you are already on that plane).
 The material body you leave behind is unconscious and in a state of suspended animation; it doesn't need food or air and doesn't age.

-Your astral body resembles your mortal form in almost every way, replicating your game statistics and possessions.
+Your virtual body resembles your mortal form in almost every way, replicating your game statistics and possessions.
 The principal difference is the addition of a silvery cord that extends from between your shoulder blades and trails behind you, fading to invisibility after 1 foot.
 This cord is your tether to your material body.
 As long as the tether remains intact, you can find your way home.
 If the cord is cut—something that can happen only when an effect specifically states that it does—your soul and body are separated, killing you instantly.

-Your astral form can freely travel through the Astral Plane and can pass through portals there leading to any other plane.
+Your virtual form can freely travel through Virtual Space and can pass through portals there leading to any other plane.
 If you enter a new plane or return to the plane you were on when casting this tek skill, your body and possessions are transported along the silver cord, allowing you to re-enter your body as you enter the new plane.
-Your astral form is a separate incarnation.
+Your virtual form is a separate incarnation.
 Any damage or other effects that apply to it have no effect on your physical body, nor do they persist when you return to it.

 The tek skill ends for you and your companions when you use your action to dismiss it.
 When the tek skill ends, the affected creature returns to its physical body, and it awakens.

 The tek skill might also end early for you or one of your companions.
-A successful _dispel tek_ tek skill used against an astral or physical body ends the tek skill for that creature.
-If a creature's original body or its astral form drops to 0 hit points, the tek skill ends for that creature.
-If the tek skill ends and the silver cord is intact, the cord pulls the creature's astral form back to its body, ending its state of suspended animation.
+A successful _dispel tek_ tek skill used against an virtual or physical body ends the tek skill for that creature.
+If a creature's original body or its virtual form drops to 0 hit points, the tek skill ends for that creature.
+If the tek skill ends and the silver cord is intact, the cord pulls the creature's virtual form back to its body, ending its state of suspended animation.

-If you are returned to your body prematurely, your companions remain in their astral forms and must find their own way back to their bodies, usually by dropping to 0 hit points.
+If you are returned to your body prematurely, your companions remain in their virtual forms and must find their own way back to their bodies, usually by dropping to 0 hit points.

-##### Augury

-_2nd-level divination (ritual)_

-**Casting Time:** 1 minute

-**Range:** Self

-**Components:** V, S, M (a gem worth at least 2500 credits)

-**Duration:** Instantaneous

-By casting gem-inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divining tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes.
-The GM chooses from the following possible omens:

-* _Weal_, for good results
-* _Woe_, for bad results
-* _Weal and woe_, for both good and bad results
-* _Nothing_, for results that aren't especially good or bad

-The tek skill doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional tek skills or the loss or gain of a companion.

-If you cast the tek skill two or more times before completing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
-The GM makes this roll in secret.

 ##### Awaken